eth-p/go-clout/README.md

 }
 ```

-For more detailed examples, feel free to check out the [example directory](example).
+For more detailed examples, feel free to check out the [examples directory](examples).

 ## License